Hochschwab (2277 m) is the highest mountain in the Hochschwab mountain range in Upper Styria, Austria.

 Schiestlhaus also serves beer, wine, and schnapps along with non-alcohol beverages.

+The breakfast buffet costs an additional 15 EUR per person and is laid out at 7 am.
 It includes sliced cheeses, meats and bread, scrambled eggs, bacon, and different spreads, as well as coffee, tea, water, and orange juice.

 The interior dining space is bright and colorful.
 Tibetan flags, rainbow flags, plants, and animal skulls add to the overall hip and cheerful ascetic.